Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

-For the Ultimate Combination of Style and Substance, Look for the Peacoat, N1, and Duffel
+For the Ultimate Combination of Style and Substance, Look for the N1, Peacoat, and Duffel

 Our long fascination with the sea might very well pre-date our mastery of fire.
 Even our shaggy ancestors, when standing stooped on the shore, must have wondered what lay beyond the horizon.
+This drove them to take to the sea, exploring the unknown world and returning with incredible tales about what they’d seen.

 Up Periscope!

 If you have one (or two or three) of the classic naval coats on your list, your ship has come in!
-For each of the three iconic naval coats, we’ve listed five of our favourites below.
+For each of the three iconic naval coats, we’ve listed our favourites below.

 Peacoats